-In the next Part we turn to discuss the implications of these differences.
-We argue that inaccuracy in interpretation might cause parties to adopt inefficient terms; fail to enter into otherwise efficient transactions; and may require the application of a different interpretive style to different terms in the same agreement.
-We further suggest that, when sophisticated parties care about accuracy, courts may have an advantage in determining the means (i.e., interpretive style) best suited to achieve this goal, and that such concern mitigates, to an extent, the distinction between commercial and consumer agreements.
+In the next section, we proceed to discuss the implications of these differences.
+We argue that inaccuracy in interpretation might cause parties to adopt inefficient terms and fail to enter into otherwise efficient transactions, and may require the application of a different interpretive style to different terms in the same contract.
+We further suggest that, when sophisticated parties care about accuracy, courts may have an advantage in determining the means (i.e., interpretive style) best suited to achieve this goal, and that such concern diminishes, to an extent, the distinction between commercial and consumer agreements.

 IV.
 Discussion and Implications

-Thus far we offered a revised version of the ItA argument.
+Thus far we have offered a revised version of the ItA argument.
 We showed that, while the argument holds for the interpretation of purely distributive terms, sophisticated parties prefer greater accuracy when it comes to the interpretation of surplus maximizing terms.
-We further demonstrated that, when parties are confronted with the possibility of inaccuracy in interpretation and when errors weight more heavily on one party than on the other, the prospect of inaccuracy would lead to a different price than the one the parties would have agreed to if the interpretation of their agreement was always accurate.
+We further demonstrated that, when parties are confronted with the possibility of inaccuracy in interpretation and when errors weigh more heavily on one party than on the other, the prospect of inaccuracy would lead to a different price to the one the parties would have agreed to if the interpretation of their agreement was always accurate.

-In this Part, we offer two main implication of the above analysis to the parties’ design of their agreement.
+In this section, we offer two main implications of the above analysis in terms of the parties’ design of contractual terms.
 First, we argue that inaccuracy in interpretation may lead parties to adopt inefficient terms and discuss circumstances in which this is likely to occur.
-Second, we claim that parties’ preference for greater accuracy may vary across contracts and across different terms in the same agreement.
-This, we suggest, allows us to explain why parties use a mixture of precise and vague language in the same agreement and, more importantly, to argue that when parties use a mixture of precise and vague language in the same term, they exhibit a desire for greater accuracy in the interpretation of that term and a willingness to invest in both the drafting and litigation to produce it.
+Second, we claim that parties’ preference for greater accuracy may vary across contracts and across different terms in the same contract.
+This, we suggest, allows us to explain why parties use a mixture of precise and vague language in the same contract and, more importantly, to argue that when parties use a mixture of precise and vague language in the wording of the same term, they exhibit a desire for greater accuracy in the interpretation of that term and a willingness to invest in both the drafting and litigation to produce it.

 Adopting Inefficient Terms

 An important implication of inaccuracy in interpretation is that it might lead parties to adopt inefficient terms.
-When errors in interpretation to one side have a disproportionate adverse effect compared to errors to the other side, parties may adopt an inefficient term to avoid the more detrimental outcome.
+When errors in interpretation benefitting one party have a disproportionately-larger adverse effect compared to errors benefitting the other party, the parties may adopt an inefficient term to avoid the more detrimental outcome.

 To see why, consider a dispute pertaining to the interpretation of “a time of delivery” term in a contract for the sale of goods, as illustrated in Table 2.